 Tree squirrels frequently enter attics and become pests, and outdoors, they can cause considerable damage to electrical and telephone cables; they are of minor medical concern.
 However, a major nuisance to both residential and commercial properties alike and can cause major damage to insulation and wiring.
+Contact us and find out how we can help starting today.

 Depending on the species, adults with head and body length about 6- 15″ (15.2-38.1 cm) and tail length 4-14″ (10.2-36.6 cm); weight 6 oz-3 Ibs (170-1360.8 g).
 Color white, grayish, yellowish, reddish, or brownish above with belly pale or dark.
 Head and body covered with short, thick fur and tail bushy, with long hair, and longer than head and body combined.
 Skull with 20 or 22 teeth.